Protecting and Strengthening Families

 3 Care Home Programs (foster care)

-- Eagle Horse Society (EPR): 25 emergency beds for children under 10 years of age
+- Eagle Horse Society (EPR): Short-term placement (90 days) for children 0-10 years of age

-- Ozosunon: 80 on-going beds for children and youth to 21
+- Ozosunon: On-going care for children and youth to 0-21 years of age

 5 Youth Care Homes (group care)